Nappy rash can cause lots of tears for both parents and babies, so it's important to determine the type of rash and how best to treat it.

 If your baby has a Candidal nappy rash, the infection will need to be treated with an anti-fungal cream like Canesten, which contains clotrimazole, an active ingredient which will relieve your baby’s symptoms while treating the infection.
-Get your GPs advice first, but then apply to your baby’s bum two or three times a day, and avoid using a barrier cream until the infection has cleared.
+Get your GP's advice first, and you'll have to speak to the pharmacist before you buy it, but then apply to your baby’s bum two or three times a day, and avoid using a barrier cream until the infection has cleared.

 Check out our guide to the best nappy rash creams here